uamp/dc_motor/README.md

-# DC Motor
+# H Bridge

-Basic c++ class (designed for arduino) to implement a DC motor using an H bridge style IC.
+Basic c++ class (designed for arduino) to implement an H bridge style IC.

-Will in time add functionality to include end stop or current sensing for position estimation